rule

 Text 28-29

-He saw the entire expanse of all the stars, the mountains and oceans, and the directions of the great islands and the continents, the ones enlightened and unenlightened, the forests, countries, rivers, cities and mines; the peasant villages, the cow pastures and the various engagements of the varnâs'rama society.
-He saw the basic elements of nature and all their gross manifestations, as also the Time itself of the different yugas and kalpas and whatever other object of material use in the universe that was manifested as if real.
+He saw the entire expanse of all the stars, the mountains and oceans, and the directions of the great islands and continents, the ones enlightened and unenlightened, the forests, countries, rivers, cities and mines, the peasant villages, the cow pastures and the various engagements of the varnās'rama society.
+He saw the basic elements of nature and all their gross manifestations, as also the Time itself of the different yugas and kalpas and whatever other object of material use in the universe that was manifested as if it was real.
+(Vedabase)

 Text 30

-As he of the universe observed the Himâlayas, the Pushpabhadrâ River and his hermitage where he had seen the rishis [Nara and Nârâyana], was he by the breath of the infant again thrown outside to fall back into the ocean of dissolution.
+Seeing the Himālayas, the Pushpabhadrā River and his hermitage where he had seen the rishis [Nara and Nārāyana], he, thus observing the universe, was by the breath of the infant again thrown outside to fall back into the ocean of dissolution.
+(Vedabase)

 Text 31-32